mui/material-ui/docs/src/pages/discover-more/roadmap/roadmap.md

 ## Methodology

-Material-UI is community-driven – issues that resonate most with the community get the most attention.
+Material-UI is community driven – issues that resonate most with the community get the most attention.
 Please **upvote** (👍) on GitHub the issues you are most interested in.
 Thank you for participating [in the developer survey](https://material-ui.com/blog/2020-developer-survey-results/).